This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 How to Download Apps on MacBook Pro

-Here are two ways in which you can download Apps on your MacBook Pro:
+Here are two ways in which you can download and install Apps on your MacBook Pro:

 - Open the App Store app.
 Search for the app that you want to download.
 If you can find it on the App Store, you can download it directly.